Delek US Holdings, Inc. (NYSE:DK) Director Delek Us Holdings, Inc. Sells 6,708 Shares

 - On Thursday, January 20th, Delek Us Holdings, Inc. sold 6,708 shares of Delek US stock.
 The shares were sold at an average price of $43.33, for a total value of $290,657.64.

-Hedge funds have recently bought and sold shares of the company.
-Victory Capital Management Inc. lifted its stake in Delek US by 2.1% in the 4th quarter.
-Victory Capital Management Inc. now owns 4,779,609 shares of the oil and gas company’s stock valued at $71,646,000 after buying an additional 98,722 shares in the last quarter.
-Wellington Management Group LLP increased its holdings in Delek US by 4.0% in the 3rd quarter.
-Wellington Management Group LLP now owns 3,962,417 shares of the oil and gas company’s stock valued at $71,205,000 after purchasing an additional 150,965 shares during the last quarter.
-State Street Corp increased its holdings in Delek US by 5.2% in the 4th quarter.
-State Street Corp now owns 3,252,052 shares of the oil and gas company’s stock valued at $48,748,000 after purchasing an additional 159,647 shares during the last quarter.
-Dimensional Fund Advisors LP increased its holdings in Delek US by 1.1% in the 4th quarter.
-Dimensional Fund Advisors LP now owns 3,239,149 shares of the oil and gas company’s stock valued at $48,555,000 after purchasing an additional 35,800 shares during the last quarter.
-Finally, Macquarie Group Ltd. grew its stake in shares of Delek US by 1.0% in the second quarter.
-Macquarie Group Ltd. now owns 2,064,199 shares of the oil and gas company’s stock worth $44,628,000 after acquiring an additional 20,457 shares in the last quarter.
-91.99% of the stock is currently owned by institutional investors and hedge funds.
+Hedge funds and other institutional investors have recently added to or reduced their stakes in the company.
+Royal Bank of Canada increased its stake in shares of Delek US by 11.4% in the 2nd quarter.
+Royal Bank of Canada now owns 128,592 shares of the oil and gas company’s stock valued at $2,779,000 after buying an additional 13,123 shares during the period.
+Morgan Stanley lifted its holdings in Delek US by 660.4% during the second quarter.
+Morgan Stanley now owns 369,741 shares of the oil and gas company’s stock worth $7,994,000 after acquiring an additional 321,118 shares in the last quarter.
+Invesco Ltd. lifted its holdings in Delek US by 171.2% during the second quarter.
+Invesco Ltd. now owns 185,130 shares of the oil and gas company’s stock worth $4,003,000 after acquiring an additional 116,867 shares in the last quarter.
+Glenmede Trust Co.
+NA lifted its holdings in shares of Delek US by 91.3% in the second quarter.
+Glenmede Trust Co.
+NA now owns 426,729 shares of the oil and gas company’s stock valued at $9,225,000 after purchasing an additional 203,634 shares in the last quarter.
+Finally, Snow Capital Management LP lifted its holdings in shares of Delek US by 3.3% in the second quarter.
+Snow Capital Management LP now owns 204,702 shares of the oil and gas company’s stock valued at $4,426,000 after purchasing an additional 6,549 shares in the last quarter.
+91.99% of the stock is owned by institutional investors.

 About Delek US